 Adolescence is an exciting time of incredible change, which can include high levels of self-consciousness, experimentation and new focus on peers as primary support system.
 For teens, concerns can often show up first as physical or behavioral symptoms, rather than clearly communicated emotional distress.
 When working with teens, I invite them to take off the many masks they wear in various arenas of their lives and connect to their core values.
 Through respecting their autonomy and strengths, and deeply listening to their stories, I seek to create a trusting, confidential environment in which to help navigate the often tumultuous tides in this phase of their lives.
 I have found that often teens have a hard time talking with their parents about emotionally charged topics.
 I consult with parents on how to open up such conversations with their teens and model healthy interpersonal communication.

 Individual Adults —

 Our fast-paced world can leave us feeling overwhelmed, lonely, or conflicted.
 Counseling offers a dedicated space for you to slow down, unpack the stress you’re carrying, and welcome a shift in perspective by gaining greater clarity.
 Adapting to change or surviving traumatic experiences takes tremendous strength and can be fostered through creating a space where you feel seen and safe.
 Feeling heard and understood during moments of attuned connection helps your brain to form new neural pathways, inspires creativity and supports new ways of being in the world.
-Through the therapeutic relationship, you can get curious about the parts of yourself that hurt, self-doubt, overwork, or get angry and invite them to unburden — opening yourself to a more balanced way of living and relating to yourself and those around you.
+Through the therapeutic relationship, you can get curious about the parts of yourself that hurt, doubt, overwork, or feel intense emotions, and practice responding to them with compassion — opening yourself to a more balanced way of living and relating to yourself and those around you.